 Click here for Star Trek trivia!

 (Captain Christopher Pike) In one of the most enduring roles of his career, Jeff stars as the iconic first captain of the Federation starship, the U.S.S.
 Enterprise, in “The Cage”: the first pilot for what became the first Star Trek television series (a.k.a.
 “The Original Series”).
-Although the first pilot was not picked up by the NBC network, a second pilot was; this pilot starred William Shatner as Captain James T. Kirk, who succeeded Pike as captain of the Enterprise.
+Although NBC did not pick up the first pilot, the network did pick up a second pilot starring William Shatner as Captain James T. Kirk.
+Kirk succeeded Pike as captain of the Enterprise.

-In “The Menagerie,” which takes place some years after the events in “The Cage,” Pike, severely disabled by a radioactive explosion, is now confined to a wheelchair and can only communicate through “Yes” or “No” electronic signals.
-Mr. Spock (Nimoy) is court-martialed for trying to take Pike back to Talos IV, which had been declared off-limits to Federation vessels after Pike’s prior misadventure there.
-Footage from “The Cage" is used as backstory for Spock’s defense during the court-martial proceedings; the disabled Pike is portrayed by Sean Kenney.
+In “The Menagerie,” which occurs some years after the events in “The Cage,” Pike, severely disabled by a radioactive explosion, is now confined to a wheelchair and can only communicate through “Yes” or “No” electronic signals.
+The Federation has court-martialed Mr. Spock (Nimoy) for trying to take Pike back to Talos IV, which had been declared off-limits to Federation vessels after Pike’s prior misadventure there.
+“The Menagerie” uses footage from “The Cage” as backstory for Spock’s defense during the court-martial proceedings; Sean Kenney plays the disabled Pike.
 Regular cast members of Star Trek: The Original Series co-star, including William Shatner as Kirk and DeForest Kelley as Dr. McCoy.